Shazam veteran James Pearson joins relocation tech startup Updater as first PR head

 "The company has never had a formalized internal PR department," he said.

 In 2015, Updater became the smallest VC-backed American tech company -- with only 25 employees -- to launch an IPO on the Australian Stock Exchange.
-As of January, Updater is processing more than 11%, or more than half a million, of all moves in the U.S., it said.
+Updater now has 60 employees and processes 15% of all moves in the U.S., it said.

 In February, Pearson joined Membit, an early stage app combining photo-sharing and augmented reality technology, as chief communications officer in an advisory capacity.

-Note: This story was updated on August 18 to correct the percentage of U.S. moves serviced by Updater.